 Imagine being debt-free at 30.
 No student loans.
 No car loans.
 No credit card loans.
 No mortgage.
 You come into your peak earnings years and can immediately start saving for retirement and your own children's college.
 Instead of the family paying interest, the family is earning interest.

-If you keep the annual gifts to $14K or less, the estate tax exemption ($5.34M per person in 2014) also applies to generation skipping taxes.
+If you keep the annual gifts to $15K or less, the estate tax exemption ($11.4M per person in 2019) also applies to generation-skipping taxes.
 Just use annual gifts to reduce the size of the estate.
-In general, if there is no estate tax due, there should be no generation skipping tax due.
-However, keep in mind the portability of the estate tax exemption between spouses does not extend to the generation skipping tax, so if a couple is in the $5-10M range, meet with an estate planning attorney in your state for some special planning.
+In general, if there is no estate tax due, there should be no generation-skipping tax due.
+However, keep in mind the portability of the estate tax exemption between spouses does not extend to the generation-skipping tax.
+If you are a couple is in the $11-23M range, meet with an estate planning attorney in your state for some special planning.

 One of the greatest gifts you can be left is a Roth IRA.
 It's even better if that gift is left to someone quite young because the required minimum distributions are based on the age of the heir.
-It's possible for a Roth IRA to allow tax-free compounding for over 150 years if done properly.
+It's possible for a Roth IRA to allow tax-free compounding for over 150 years if done properly, at least until/unless the SECURE Act in Congress in Fall 2019 is passed which will limit the stretching of Roth IRAs to just 10 years.
 In order to maximize family wealth, it's best to leave these valuable assets to the youngest person possible.
 While a stretch traditional IRA isn't quite as nice (since taxes are due on the withdrawals) it can still allow tax-protected growth for many additional decades if left to the right heir.

-There are many other great ways to pass money from the older to younger generations, including irrevocable trusts, spendthrift trusts etc. It would be an estate planner's dream to have multiple generations of people who all get along with each other walk into his office and ask him how best they can maximize their assets by working together.
+There are many other great ways to pass money from the older to younger generations, including irrevocable trusts, spendthrift trusts, etc. It would be an estate planner's dream to have multiple generations of people who all get along with each other walk into her office and ask how best they can maximize their assets by working together.